-Tincture of iodine.
+Tincture of iodine (2g I, 2.5 g NaI and 50% ethanol to 100 mL).
 Powerful antiseptic for intact skin but should avoid contact with any mucous membrane (eyes, nose, ear, etc.).

 Hand Sanitation

 We assume everyone knows how to wash their hands, but many workers don't realize how important hand washing and skin care can be in the prevention of disease.
 Hand hygiene is the first line of defense and hand washing is generally considered the single most important procedure for preventing the spread of infection.